phasewalker18/ReaControl24/README.md

 This is freeware, non warranty, non commercial code to benefit the hungry children and hungrier DAW users of the world.
 If you pull and don't contribute, you should feel bad.
 Real bad.
 Please develop here in this repo for the benefit of all.
 All pull and merge requests will be accepted and best efforts made to make sense of it all when merging.

+Welcome to the latest contributors and collaborators!
+Your help is very much appreciated.

 ## Versioning

 We will attempt to use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.